rience/turbo-and-nonce/README.md

 * `/first/show`
 * `/second/show`

-Second page is using differet layout (with different `<head />`) that has inline stylesheet, written like this
+Second page is using different layout (with different `<head />`) that has inline stylesheet, written like this

 ```
 <style type='text/css' nonce="<%= content_security_policy_nonce %>">